Eric Heffer: Socialism

 After the war Heffer briefly lived in Hertford again with his parents, and sought election as a Communist candidate for Hertford Urban District Council in 1946, but was defeated.
 He then settled in Liverpool, where there was a strong working-class community and within it a large group of left-wing workers waiting to be organised.
 Heffer grew to love his adopted city and supported Everton F.C.
 He responded to the demand for a left-wing political organisation in 1954 by linking with a group led by Harry McShane (from Glasgow) and the Militant Socialist Group from London to establish the 'Federation of Marxist Groups' (later renamed the 'Socialist Workers Federation') which had a policy of syndicalism.
 This group was a compromise: while it insisted that it itself was not a revolutionary political party, it simultaneously said that there was a need for such a party, and actively rejected the Labour Party.
 However, Heffer had decided by 1956 to rejoin the Labour Party.

 Liverpool

-His activities led to Heffer becoming known through Liverpool where he served on the Executive of the Trades Council; he was its Vice President in 1958, President in 1959 and again in 1964.
+His activities led to Heffer's becoming known throughout Liverpool where he served on the Executive of the Trades Council; he was its Vice President in 1958, President in 1959 and again in 1964.
 The Trades Council was a local association of trade unions, and as such Heffer helped mediate and end an unofficial strike of seamen in 1960.
 He was also elected as a Liverpool City Councillor for Pirrie ward that year.
 In 1962 he made a run for the job of General Secretary of the Amalgamated Society of Woodworkers, but was defeated.
 Heffer made a contribution to a book, The Agreeable Autocracies, which was published in 1961.
 The book was a discussion of United States institutions.